-The [REDACTED] PBTL Offset Area will occur on private land, within a fenced boundary, and will not be outwardly advertised or sign-posted as a site which protects PBTL, and their presence and location will not be communicated or made accessible to the general public in order to minimise risk of poaching PBTLs.
+The Offset Area will occur on private land, within a fenced boundary, and will not be outwardly advertised or sign posted as a site which protects PBTL, and their presence and location will not be communicated or made accessible to general public in order to minimise risk of poaching PBTLs.
 Any management plan, reporting or other documentation to be made publicly available, will have sensitive information such as the location of PBTLs, redacted.

-As the GNWF Project is large and well known in the local region, and the presence and status of PBTL has garnered significant public attention, a higher risk may be associated with the [REDACTED] PBTL Offset Area.
-Thus, to minimize the risk of poaching and illegal collection of PBTL within the [REDACTED] PBTL Offset Area a number of additional actions outlined in Table 5.4 will be implemented.
+As the GNWF Project is large and well known in the local region, and the presence and status of PBTL has garnered significant public attention, a higher risk may be associated with the Offset Area.
+Thus, to minimize the risk of poaching and illegal collection of pygmy Blue-tongue lizards (PBTL) within the [REDACTED] Offset Area a number of additional actions outlined in Table 5.4 will be implemented.

-[REDACTED]

-[REDACTED]

-[REDACTED] the Plan will implement enhanced surveillance and deterrent measures at trail intersections and road access points, including discreet monitoring devices, signage indicating active surveillance, and coordination with local authorities and trail managers to ensure compliance with access restrictions.
-Visitor education initiatives may also be considered to raise awareness of conservation values without disclosing sensitive species information.
-All measures will be designed to minimize disturbance to habitat while reducing the likelihood of illegal activity.
 These measures collectively reduce the likelihood of poaching by making burrow locations less obvious, deterring illegal activity through visible surveillance, and increasing the perceived risk of detection for potential offenders.
 This approach supports the long-term protection of PBTL populations and aligns with best practice guidelines for threatened species management.